civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_contactListQuery.md

     -   the contact 'data' to display in the autocomplete dropdown (usually contact.sort_name - aliased as 'data')
     -   the contact IDs
--   $name - the name string to execute the query against (this is the value being typed in by the user)
+-   $queryText - the name string to execute the query against (this is the value being typed in by the user)
 -   $context - the context in which this ajax call is being made (for
     example: 'customfield', 'caseview')